 The Committee may grant any of the award types as performance awards payable in cash, shares of Common Stock, a combination thereof or other consideration at the end of a specified performance period.
 Payment will be contingent upon achieving pre-established performance goals (as discussed below) by the end of the performance period.
 The Committee will determine the length of the performance period, the maximum payment value of an award and the minimum performance goals required before payment will be made.
-If the Committee determines in its sole discretion that the established performance measures or objectives are no longer suitable because of a change in the Company's business, operations, corporate structure or for other reasons that the Committee deems satisfactory, the Committee may modify the performance measures or objectives and/or the performance period.
+If the Committee determines in its sole discretion that the established performance measures or objectives are no longer suitable because of a change in the Committee may modify the performance measures or objectives and/or the performance period.